Artur Beterbiev vs. Dmitry Bivol: Aftermath

-Beterbiev vs. Bivol II
+Rematch

 A rematch was planned for Riyadh in February 2025, to close off Riyadh Season.
 On 2 December, the rematch was made official for 22 February for the undisputed light heavyweight title.
 This was considered a quick turnaround and left a gap of only four months between the two fights.
 The event took place in a smaller venue, the ANB Arena in Riyadh, in front of 7,000 fans.
 In another tactical chess fight, this time it was Bivol, who put on a skilful performance and gained revenge on Beterbiev via majority decision.
-One judge scored bout 114–114, with the other two judges overriding the score with 116–112 and 115–113 for Bivol to crown him the undisputed champion, He also won the Ring Magazine belt and handed Beterbiev his first career loss.
+One judge scored the bout 114–114, with the other two judges overriding the score with 116–112 and 115–113 for Bivol to crown him the undisputed champion, He also won the Ring Magazine belt and handed Beterbiev his first career loss.